-Remove the undercarriage wheel and the small access panel over the wheel axle in the leg fairing.
+Remove the small access panel over the wheel axle in the leg fairing and remove the undercarriage wheel.

 Procure an undercarriage up-lock tool (Ref.
-26FX/95080) refer to fig. 8 and proceed as follows:-
+26FX/95080) refer to fig. 8 and proceed as follows:

 Insert the hook portion of the tool over the spigot mounting as shown and allow the screwed rod portion to hang down minus its retaining plate, washer and nut.